Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Introduction

 2) two possible lepton pairs ($A^+A^-$ and $B^+B^-$) with the same $\vec q$ $=$ $\vec q^+$ $+$ $\vec q^-$, but different space orientation for the lepton-antilepton plane;

 3) $\vec q$ is chosen so to be tangent to the dead cone surface.

 In the $A^+A^-$ case one of the two leptons falls inside the dead cone.
-Since the pair is accepted only if $two$ opposite-charge lepton tracks are detected, this pair is removed from the event collection of the experiment.
+Since the pair is accepted only if two lepton tracks with opposite charge are detected, this pair is removed from the event collection of the experiment.
 In the $B^+B^-$ case neither $B^+$ nor $B^-$ is inside the dead cone, so this pair is detected and enters the event collection of the experiment.
 The $A^+A^-$ pair has negative $cos(2\phi)$, the $B^+B^-$ pair positive $cos(2\phi)$.
+All the other variables are equal for these two pairs.
+Therefore, by removing the former pair a false negative asymmetry is created.

-Generalizing this example, a forward dead cone introduces a systematic anysotropy with respect to $cos(2\phi)$ into the distribution of the detected dilepton pairs.
-How large is this effect?
-This will be studied in a systematic way by a suitable MonteCarlo simulation.
+Generalizing this example, a forward dead cone introduces a systematic anisotropy with respect to $cos(2\phi)$ into the distribution of the detected dilepton pairs.
+With suitable Monte Carlo simulations it is possible to study in a systematic way how large this effect can be.

-In the following, we simulate the effects of a forward dead cone in some typical conditions for a fixed target Drell-Yan experiment with $\bar{p}$ and $\pi^-$ projectiles, and a target nucleus with $Z/A$ $=$ 0.4.
-In these simulations, the $\nu$ term is constrained to be zero, so any produced $cos(2\phi)$ asymmetry originates in statistical fluctuations or in systematic errors.

-We will show several simulation results.
-The first one among the presented simulations (fig.2) considers a case where there is no forward acceptance cutoff, so that we can have an idea of the magnitude of a false asymmetry due to statistical effects only.
-The following figures 3 to 6 present examples of simulated measurements where an artificial asymmetry is produced that sometimes is larger than statistical fluctuations.
-Then we devote the remaining figures and sections 3, 4, and 5 to study the dependence of the false asymmetry on some experimental parameters and some further cutoffs that are often imposed.
-In particular we show that a (strong) cutoff on polar angle in the Collins-Soper frame reduces the effects of a laboratory frame angular cutoff.
-This should have ``protected'' the results of at least one of the past quoted experiments (NA10) from the problem discussed here.